Jean is endorsed by Indy Week

 ♦ Be transparent and accountable.

-- Fixing our Schools
+1. Fixing our Schools

-Our school facilities have deteriorated to the point that they negatively affect the health, safety, and learning of our children.
+Many of our school facilities have deteriorated to the point that they negatively affect the health, safety, and learning of our children.
 Addressing aging schools is an equity issue since poor children are likely to be most affected, an economic development issue since strong public schools attract businesses and employees, and an environmental issue since our older schools are energy inefficient.

-- Meeting Other Critical Needs – Without Breaking the Budget
+1. Meeting Other Critical Needs – Without Breaking the Budget

 Orange County has other critical needs including affordable housing; public transportation; caring for vulnerable residents including those who are elderly, disabled, immigrants, and poor; addressing climate change; and diversifying the tax base through economic development.

-Why I Can Get the Job Done
+Why I Get the Job Done

 As a master’s level social worker, I’m trained and experienced in assessing the needs of vulnerable people, working in partnership with stakeholders, and staying focused on making sure the needs we’ve identified are met.
-As a PhD economist who did research in labor economics and public health, I know how to look at the evidence, assess all the costs and benefits, and track results.
+As a PhD economist who did research in labor economics and public health, I know how to look at the evidence, assess costs and benefits, and track results.
 As a school board member, I’ve shown I can use my skills and experience to draft smart budgets, evaluate student performance, and decide what new programs to fund.

 Insightful, Collaborative & Effective Leadership